-How ATA188 works
+How does ATA188 work?

 ATA188 in clinical trials

-Of the 13 recruited patients, 10 received the full course of treatment with ATA188.
-Seven patients showed improvements, with six demonstrating improvements in symptoms, including a reduction in fatigue and an improved quality of life.
-In three patients, a reduction in auto-antibodies was observed in the cerebrospinal fluid (the fluid that surrounds the brain and spinal cord).
-There were no reports of serious adverse events associated with the treatment.
+A Phase 1 clinical trial in Australia (ACTRN12615000422527) tested the safety and tolerability of ATA188 in patients with primary and secondary progressive MS. Of the 13 recruited patients, 10 received the full course of treatment with ATA188.
+Seven patients showed improvements.
+Six of them demonstrated both symptomatic and objective neurological improvements together with a reduction in fatigue and an improved quality of life.
+There was a reduction in autoantibodies in the fluid that surrounds the brain and spinal cord of three patients.
+There were no reports of serious side effects due to the treatment.

 A Phase 1a/1b clinical trial (NCT03283826) is recruiting patients with relapsing-remitting MS and progressive MS in the U.S. and Australia.
 The study consists of two parts.
 The first part aimed to determine the safety and tolerability of ATA188, as well as, the best dose to be used in part 2.
 In part 1, 25 patients received one of four doses of ATA188 — 5 million, 10 million, 20 million, or 40 million cells — to determine which had the best safety and effectiveness profile.
 Patients received two cycles with three intravenous (IV) injections in each.
 Researchers then evaluated them three, six, and 12 months after the last treatment.
 After this initial round of testing, patients have the option to continue receiving treatment once a year for four years.